-“If I think I deserve it, the universe will serve it,” Daniel Lugo tells himself and anyone who will listen.
+If I think I deserve it, the universe will serve it,” Daniel Lugo tells himself and anyone who will listen.
 Is he trying to convince them, or is he trying to convince himself?
 “If I think I deserve it, the universe will serve it.”
-Throw it in a self-help book, and you could move a decent amount of copies.
+Throw that in a self-help book, and you could move a decent amount of copies.
 Just another line in a string of pop-hokum that people will shell out honest to good money to either read in books like The Secret or pay to hear at a motivational talk by Tony Robbins.
 It’s likely the mantra that Jeff Goldblum forgot way back in Annie Hall.
 “If I think I deserve it, the universe will serve it!”
 Ladies and gentlemen, I give you, The American Dream!

-Lugo makes up his mind to place himself in Kershaw’s position, and sets the wheel in motion.
-What Lugo is willing to do to obtain Kershaw’s business, his possessions, his life takes him firmly out of the good guy camp, and puts him so far into the bad guy camp that a jury will one day sentence him to death.
-Lugo never sees himself as the bad guy, most of them never do, they see themselves as the hero of a different story.
+Lugo makes up his mind to place himself in Kershaw’s position and sets the wheel in motion.
+What Lugo is willing to do to obtain Kershaw’s business, his possessions, his life takes him firmly out of the good guy camp and puts him so far into the bad guy camp that a jury will one day sentence him to death.
+Lugo never sees himself as the bad guy.
+Most of them never do.
+They see themselves as the hero of a different story.
 Lugo sees himself as a Robin Hood in a tank top, robbing the rich and giving to the community.
 Why else would he use his time to set up a neighborhood watch program?
-Bay and cinematographer, Ben Seresin, film the actors like the heroes that they think they are: dramatic slow motion, low angles, and sweeping hero camera shots.
+Bay and cinematographer Ben Seresin film the actors like the heroes that they think they are: dramatic slow motion, low angles, and sweeping hero camera shots.
 Bay could remake this movie with an objective camera that shows these giant hunks of mass in all their pathetic and ridiculous glory.
 It would be a lot less funny, but it might provide an interesting point-counterpoint.

-Lugo enlists the help of his dimwitted and steroid using friend, Adrian Doorbal (Anthony Mackie) and recently parolee, Paul Doyle (Dwayne Johnson), in his kidnap and extortion scheme.
-Doyle in particular is one of the most interesting characters in the movie as he is a drug addict that was caught during a cocaine-fueled robbery attempt.
-In prison he sobered up, found Jesus, and committed his life to Christ and staying clean.
-Once out of prison, he far too readily hops along for the ride and when the spoils rain in, you can guess right where Doyle sniffs all his profits.
+Lugo enlists the help of his dimwitted and steroid-using friend, Adrian Doorbal (Anthony Mackie), and recently parolee, Paul Doyle (Dwayne Johnson), in his kidnap and extortion scheme.
+Doyle, in particular, is one of the most interesting characters in the movie as he is a drug addict that was caught during a cocaine-fueled robbery attempt.
+In prison, he sobered up, found Jesus, and committed his life to Christ and staying clean.
+Once out of prison, he far too readily hops along for the ride, and when the spoils rain in, you can guess right where Doyle sniffs all his profits.
 “If I think I deserve it, the universe will serve it.”
 Says nothing as to what one has to do to maintain it, and Lugo quickly finds out.
 The problem with Lugo, Doorbal, and Doyle is that their heads are so far up their asses that they could only maintain a scam like this for a few months.
-All three of them need more money, but the second scam doesn’t go nearly as smoothly as the first, if you could even call it smooth.
+All three of them need more money, but the second scam doesn’t go nearly as smoothly as the first if you could even call it smooth.

 None of these people exist in a vacuum, and it is easy to see how like-minded people all end up together.
-Lugo’s boss, John Mese (Rob Corddry) ignorantly assists Lugo simply to gain corporate sponsorship for his gym.
-Lugo picks up a stripper, Sorina (Bar Paly), who herself came from Bucharest because she saw Pretty Woman and figured American streets were lined with Johns that looked and spent like Richard Gere.
-Doorbal’s wife (Rebel Wilson) looks the other way while because he buys her a house and lots of nice things.
-Kershaw goes missing and no one really seems to care because he was so much of a monster that they are actually happier to have Lugo in their lives.
+Lugo’s boss, John Mese (Rob Corddry), ignorantly assists Lugo simply to gain corporate sponsorship for his gym.
+Lugo picks up a stripper, Sorina (Bar Paly), who herself came from Bucharest because she saw Pretty Woman and figured American streets were lined with johns that looked and spent like Richard Gere.
+Doorbal’s wife (Rebel Wilson) looks the other way because he buys her a house and lots of nice things.
+Kershaw goes missing, and no one really seems to care because he was so much of a monster that they are actually happier to have Lugo in their lives.
 Even if they knew what Lugo did to get Kershaw’s house, money, and company, they would probably still prefer him to Kershaw.
 The only character that is remotely redeemable is a retired detective played by Ed Harris.
 All movies need the semblance of a moral center.

 There is a lot of bile and bitterness from Bay and his screenwriting team of Christopher Markus and Stephen McFeely, and it is not unfounded.
-There is something absurd that these three got so far without anyone stopping them, and they did because this country that wants to see people succeed by any means necessary.
-Many of the reprehensible moments take place in broad daylight while others passersby are present.
+There is something absurd that these three got so far without anyone stopping them, and they did because this country wants to see people succeed by any means necessary.
+Many of the reprehensible moments take place in broad daylight while other passersby are present.
 Some even wave and smile as they continue about their day.
 If only they knew what was going on.